 - They can cause systemic changes: they can severely disrupt hormone regulation in girls and can even cause early menopause.

-“BPAs create hormone disruption in multiple forms, including thyroid and adrenal, as well as the female and male hormones we’re familiar with,” says Menolascino.
 In pregnant women, hormones are very much necessary for prenatal development.
 It’s hormones like estrogen and testosterone that cue the development of a baby’s genitals.
 In the case of phthalates, this can manifest itself in changes in the physical structures of the genitals.
 A 2014 Swedish study suggests that phthalate exposure shortened the anogenital distance (ADG) in Swedish boys.
 ADG is the measurement between the anus and the genitals.
 The shorter the distance between the two, the greater the risks of problems including low sperm count and undescended testicles.
 Prenatal and early exposure to BPA and phthalates can affect a child throughout their entire life.
 The repercussions can manifest in any number of ways, regardless of sex.

 “In boys, BPAs can affect their ability for optimal performance, including testosterone levels, and may even affect fertility.
 If you want your son to have optimal performance, whether that be as someone who excels in math or someone who excels in sports, toxicity from chemicals like BPA’s can sabotage that performance,” says Menolascino.
 “In women, exposure to BPA can cause PMS, early menopause, acne, and is a strong source of other hormone disruptors.
 Any hormone disruptor, including BPAs, can change the hormone pathway, and other phthalates can have similar effects and increase our overall toxic load.”